Reinstating Your License Top ↑

 Your privilege will remain suspended or revoked indefinitely until you comply with all reinstatement requirements and receive a new license.
 There is no time limit or statute of limitations for reinstating suspensions or revocations.

-If your license is suspended or revoked because of an active court case such as Failure to Appear, you must resolve all of the criminal charges before your license can be reinstated.
-You must then follow the DMV's reinstatement procedures and requirements.
+If your license is suspended because of a court order related to a case such as Failure to Appear, you must resolve all of the criminal charges before your license can be reinstated.

 The DMV does not notify drivers when the suspension or revocation period has ended.
 The notice sent to you when the action was first taken clearly states the beginning and ending dates.
 Drivers with multiple suspensions or revocations must wait for all periods to end before applying for reinstatement.

-Former residents who now live in another state may pay their reinstatement fee and obtain a clearance letter by using the Processing Center Payment Authorization (NVL-007).
+Former residents who now live in another state may pay their reinstatement fee and obtain a clearance letter by using the Payment Authorization Form (ADM 205).
 Please contact us before faxing or mailing your payment.
 You may be required to meet additional requirements.
-A clearance letter does not validate your driver license.
+A clearance letter does not reinstate your driver license.
 It will clear your driving status in Nevada to obtain a driver license in another state.

 If you are required to maintain an SR-22 filing as a condition of your reinstatement, it must be maintained for three years from the date you reinstate your driver license.